-If A, B, or C is true, this student is identified as Gifted.
+- If A, or B is true, this student is identified as Gifted.
 Please check all true statements.
 A. The student produced a score of 135 or higher on either the Verbal Comprehension Index or the Fluid Reasoning Index of the WISC-V or WAIS-IV.
-B. The student produced a CAL or FSIO score of 120 or above on the WISC V or
+B. The student produced a GAI or FSIQ score of 130 or above on the WISC-V or WAIS-IV. - The student does not qualify for gifted services.